web-platform-tests/wpt/docs/writing-tests/submission-process.md

 For detailed guidelines on setup and each of these steps, please refer to the [Github Test Submission](../writing-tests/github-intro) documentation.

+We can sometimes take a little while to go through pull requests because we have to go through all the tests and ensure that they match the specification correctly.
+But we look at all of them, and take everything that we can.

 Hop on to the [mailing list][public-test-infra] or [IRC][] ([webclient][web irc], join channel `#testing`) if you have an issue.
 There is no need to announce your review request, as soon as you make a Pull Request